How To Sell Drawings Online

 How To Sell Drawings Online By Building A Strong Online Presence

-Many graphite artists do not think that it is possible to sell their drawings online and think there is not a market for drawings.
+Many graphite artists do not think it is possible to sell their drawings online and think there is no market for them.

-I am here to tell you that they are wrong and there is a market for selling drawings online.
+I am here to tell you that they are wrong, and there is an art market for selling drawings online.

-Within the first year of me starting my online graphite business, I had commissions ordered for two years in advance.
-I literally had people who purchased a commissioned drawing and knew they had to wait two years for it to be completed.
+Within my first year of starting my online graphite business, I had commissions ordered two years in advance.

-I was able to accomplish this large feat because started a successful online art business 15 years ago so I have the knowledge of digital marketing.
+I could accomplish this significant feat because I started a successful online art business 15 years ago, so I know digital marketing.

-When you are finished reading this post you will have a clear understanding of how to sell drawings online by building a strong online presence.
+When you are finished reading this post, you will have a clear understanding of how to sell your drawings online by building a robust online presence.